 Rooibos tea is another type of tea that helps fight fatigue.
-Made from South Africa’s red bush plant, this refreshing red tea is packed with antioxidants including aspalathin, an antioxidant that helps regulate the adrenal hormones, helping to reduce stress and keep energy levels high.
+Made from South Africa’s red bush plant, this refreshing red tea is packed with antioxidants including aspalathin, an antioxidant that has been shown to fight inflammation and ward off oxidative stress in animal models.
+(18)

 9. Peppermint Essential Oil

 If you need an easy way to stimulate your mind and increase focus, peppermint oil might be what you’re looking for.
 Commonly used in aromatherapy, animal studies have found that this refreshing essential oil may have a stimulating effect on the brain and is even powerful enough to treat tension headaches.
 (19, 20)

 Try dabbing a few drops on your wrists when you find your energy lagging; add some to your shower to get an early morning energy boost; or add several drops to a steam diffuser to breathe in the benefits throughout the day.

 10. Daily Exercise

 Does a tough workout wipe you out?
 Take solace in the fact that incorporating regular exercise into your routine will actually boost energy levels and is one of the best methods for how to increase energy and motivation while also enhancing overall health.
 Torching calories and engaging in physical activity sends oxygen and nutrients to your body’s cells, helping your heart and lungs work more efficiently and boosting energy levels.
+(21, 22)

-And remember, you don’t need to run a marathon to get the benefits — moderate levels of your favorite fitness activity will reap energy benefits, too.
+And remember, you don’t need to run a marathon to get the exercise benefits — moderate levels of your favorite fitness activity will reap plenty of energy benefits, too.